-The Lawrence County School District held a public meeting on October 15, 2019 at 6:15p.m.
-The purpose of the meeting was to discuss progress toward accomplishing district program goals, creating opportunities for excellence, accreditation standards, and school objectives for the 2020-2021 school year.
+The Lawrence County School District held a public meeting on October 13, 2020 at 6:30p.m.
+The purpose of the meeting was to discuss progress toward accomplishing district program goals, creating opportunities for excellence, accreditation standards, and school objectives for the 2021-2022 school year.
 Principals gave an overview of programs in each school.
 All parents and patrons were encouraged to attend.

-Walnut Ridge Elementary School 2019 Public Report
+Walnut Ridge Elementary School 2020 Public Report

 The Walnut Ridge Elementary School accredited by ADVANCED-ED is in full compliance with the state standards.
 The faculty and staff remain committed to the school mission while developing the abilities of each student through the implementation of motivating, challenging, and independent learning within a safe and positive school environment.
-New personnel for the 2019-20 school year include Cameron Priest, Kindergarten; Stephanie Denton, Elementary Office Assistant; Susan Doyle, Middle School Office, Courtney Wilcoxson, Middle School Resource Aide, and Rachael McQuay, Resource.